doemput/MasterFRCScouter/README.md

 Note: This app currently only supports scouting of the Recycle Rush IRI and Kettering Kickoff events.
 Also, only Match Scouting is the only useable scouting menu.

+## TO-DO
+* Fix Realm.io/CSV Exporting
+* Fix Bugs
+* Refactor
+* Unit Tests
+* Material UI
+* Launch the app to the Play Store
+* Update the App and TBA API for 2016 and future games